Penny Wolin: Guest Register

 In 1975 at 21 years of age, while studying at ArtCenter College of Design, Penny Wolin moved into a Single Room Occupancy hotel, the St. Francis in Hollywood, California, and photographed and interviewed selected residents of the rooms.
-She created 34 black and white photographs with excerpted texts for Guest Register, an empathic work of documentary insight for the young photographer.
-The hotel, located on the corner of Hollywood Boulevard and Western Avenue, sheltered a range of people from all ages and walks of life, staying from one night to thirty years.
+She created 34 black and white photographs with excerpted texts for Guest Register.
+The hotel, on the corner of Hollywood Boulevard and Western Avenue, sheltered a range of people from all ages and walks of life, staying from one night to thirty years.
 This work brought Wolin to the attention of graphic designers such as Lloyd Ziff, Art Director at New West Magazine; Bob Cato at A&M Records; and Marvin Israel; a graphic designer working in New York.
 After seeing Wolin's photography, Ziff commissioned Wolin to photograph Ansel Adams and George Burns; Cato commissioned Wolin to photograph the rock group The Band; Israel began designing a book maquette for publication by the Aperture Foundation and the Los Angeles County Museum of Art invited her to participate in a group exhibition.
-After 47 years and a career brought about by Guest Register, book publication by Crazy Woman Creek Press, Cheyenne, Wyoming, has been released on September 14, 2022.

 Descendants of Light: American Photographers of Jewish Ancestry

 In 2005, Wolin began researching Descendants of Light: American Photographers of Jewish Ancestry.
 Since the 1850s, these photographers have contributed to journalistic, fashion, portrait, advertising and fine art photography.
 By photographing and interviewing each photographer, (or interviewing the living descendants of those who have died) re-photographing heirloom images of their ancestors and showcasing an iconic image that is of their own creation, Wolin is able to visually and verbally document a multi-generational story of the intersection between American Jewish culture, modern America and the history and practice of photography.
 Jewish-American photographers interviewed and photographed by Wolin include Lillian Bassman, Jo Ann Callis, Lauren Greenfield, Elinor Carucci, Lois Greenfield, Bruce Davidson, Annie Leibovitz, Herman Leonard, Helen Levitt, Jay Maisel, Joel Meyerowitz, Arnold Newman, Robert Frank and Joel-Peter Witkin.
 Posthumous interviews include the families of Philippe Halsman, Herb Ritts, Nickolas Muray, Arthur Rothstein, Roman Vishniac and Garry Winogrand.
-A book of the same title is published by Crazy Woman Creek Press.